edatsika/OpenMP-CUDA/README.md

 ## Overview

-This project provides implementations of matrix multiplication and a simple Deep Q-Network (DQN) forward pass using OpenMP and CUDA.
+This project currently provides implementations of: matrix multiplication and simple Deep Q-Network (DQN) forward pass using OpenMP and CUDA.

 ## Requirements